eclipse-iceoryx/iceoryx2/examples/rust/request_response/README.md

      of scope.
    * Check whether the corresponding `PendingResponse` on the `Client` side is still connected.
-3. Send one `Response` by using the slower copy API.
+3. Sends one `Response` by using the slower copy API.
 4. Loans memory via the `ActiveRequest` for a `ResponseMut` to send a response.

 Sending multiple responses demonstrates the streaming API.
 The `ActiveRequest`